dragonflydb/documentation/docs/managing-dragonfly/backups.md

 As with disk backups, Dragonfly will automatically load the latest snapshot from the S3 bucket on startup and store a snapshot on shutdown.

-:warning: Dragonfly S3 cloud storage is a preview feature and does not yet support HTTPS.
-Please open a [GitHub](https://github.com/dragonflydb/dragonfly) issue if you find any problems or require HTTPS support.
+:warning: Dragonfly S3 cloud storage is a preview feature.
+Please open a [GitHub](https://github.com/dragonflydb/dragonfly) issue if you find any problems.

 ### Flags